apache/wicket/wicket-reference-guide/src/documentation/source/models.rst

 .. includecode:: ../../../models/src/main/java/org/apache/wicket/reference/models/dynamic/CustomModelFormPage.java#customModel

 It would be inconvenient to have to do this for every component that needs a dynamic model.
-Instead, you can use the PropertyModel class or one of the other classes described below.
+Instead, you can use the :ref:`PropertyModel<models--propertymodel-label>` class or one of the other classes described below.

+.. _models--propertymodel-label: